masa-ito/ProtoToPoisson/doc/source/index.rst

    :maxdepth: 2

    How to install <howToInstall>
-   How to write code in this project <howToWriteCode>
+   How to make your changes in this project <howToMakeYourChanges>
-   How to write document <howToWriteDoc>
-   Status update and roadmap <StatusUpdateRoadmap>
+   Roadmap and Current Status <StatusRoadmap>